M-J-Robbins/good-email-code/email-code/template.md

   }
 </style>
 {% endhighlight %}
 This is essentially a duplicate of the [meta color-scheme](#color-scheme).
 At time of writing this only really works in Apple Mail which supports both methods but in the interest of future proofing I'm including both.
-There is also a potential argument to apply this to the wrapping element too.

 ## Body
 {% highlight html %}